Stackclash/5e-vault/5. Mechanics/Items/Boots Of The Winterlands.md

 - You ignore difficult terrain created by ice or snow.
 - You can tolerate temperatures as low as -50 degrees Fahrenheit without any additional protection.
 If you wear heavy clothes, you can tolerate temperatures as low as -100 degrees Fahrenheit.

 *Source: Dungeon Master's Guide p.
-156*
+156. Available in the SRD.*